itsducksss/Countdown_Timer_Scene_Reset/README.md

 https://github.com/user-attachments/assets/15471615-12e9-4b34-8232-0bd2ba1f00bd

-the problem is that when the countdown reachers past 0:00 this will occur seen in the video above.
+The problem is that when the countdown reachers past 0:00 this will occur seen in the video above.
 To solve this we will adjust the script.

 ![image](https://github.com/user-attachments/assets/f098f676-be40-42a1-bf08-b214d9c19adb)
 - if() is an if statement which is used to help show if a block of code can be exectuted if specified conditions is true.